Azure/terraform-azurerm-caf-enterprise-scale/README.md

 The telemetry is collected through customer usage attribution.
 The data is collected and governed by [Microsoft's privacy policies][msft-privacy-policy].

-If you don't wish to send usage data to Microsoft, details on how to turn it off can be found here.
+If you don't wish to send usage data to Microsoft, details on how to turn it off can be found [here][wiki_disable_telemetry].

 ## License